Acne Laser Treatment

 A Laser Solution for Acne in New York

 Acne is the term for plugged pores (blackheads and whiteheads), pimples, and even deeper lumps (cysts or nodules) that occur on the face, neck, chest, back, shoulders and the upper arms.
 Acne affects most teenagers to some extent.
 However, the disease is not restricted to any age group; adults in their 20’s – even into their 40’s – can get acne.
 While not a life threatening condition, acne can be upsetting and disfiguring.
-When severe, acne can lead to serious and permanent scarring.
+When severe, acne can lead to serious scarring.
 Even less severe cases can lead to scarring.
 To avoid acne scarring, treating acne early is important.

 Laser Treatment for Acne Scar Removal